 Finally, to apply potential problem analysis, the company must build a culture that accepts the fact that unanticipated problems will occur, and believes that it is better to consider them in advance than to try to react to them after they occur.
-It is curious to me that most people would not even consider going on a family vacation without doing some informal potential problem analysis, and acting upon it (have the newspapers and mail held, have the neighbors feed the pets, convert cash to traveler’s checks, keep one credit card separate in case of robbery).
+It is curious to me that most people would not even consider going on a family vacation without doing some informal potential problem analysis, and acting upon it (have the newspapers and mail held, have the neighbors feed the pets, keep one credit card separate in case of robbery).
 Yet when faced with applying the same kind of thinking to the launch of a new product or the upgrade of an existing one, they resist mightily.

 One subtle cause of this is in the human performance systems that companies structure to reward employees.
 When it comes to problems and potential problems, there is a built-in structural asymmetry.
 Specifically, it is easy to see if someone has solved a problem – all you have to do is look to see if the product or the processes associated with it are up to spec again.
 On the other hand, it is close to impossible to ascertain whether someone has successfully prevented a potential problem from occurring.
 All you have to examine is the fact of non-occurrence, and that can be explained by assuming that there never was a potential problem in the first place, or that some other unplanned event prevented it from occurring.
 In short, you cannot prove that your preventive action minimized the probability of the problem occurring, or that your contingent action minimized the effects.